-Property taxes for fiscal year 2023 were levied in November 2022, respectively, on the assessed property located in the City of Burkesville as of the preceding January 1.
-The rate for real estate was 10.4 cents per one hundred dollars of assessed value.
-The rate for auto and boats was 23.3 cents and other tangible property was 29 cents per one hundred dollars, respectively.
+Property taxes for fiscal year 2024 were levied in November 2023, respectively, on the assessed property located in the City of Burkesville as of the preceding January 1.
+The rate for real estate was 7.8 cents per one hundred dollars of assessed value.
+The rate for auto and boats was 23.3 cents and other tangible property was 33 cents per one hundred dollars, respectively.
 The assessments are determined by the County Property Valuation Administrator in accordance with Kentucky Revised Statutes.
 The due date and collection periods for all taxes exclusive of vehicle taxes are as follows:

 - 1. Due date for payment of taxes, 2% discount November 30

-- December 1 to December 31
+- 2. Face value payment period December 1 to December 31

-- Face value payment period

-Past due date, 10% penalty
+- 3. Past due date, 10% penalty

 - January 1

-- Jd 40

 - 4. Interest charge

-12% per annum from January 1
+- 12% per annum from January 1